nerdschoolbergen/build-and-deploy/_exercises/exercise_4.md

 ## Create a project

-> If you have done this Nerdschool workshop before and already have a Heroku project for this, either delete it or create a new one with a slightly different name, for example `YOURNAME-build-and-deploy-2019`.
+> If you have done this Nerdschool workshop before and already have a Heroku project for this, either delete it or create a new one with a slightly different name, for example `YOURNAME-build-and-deploy-CURRENT_YEAR`.

 :pencil2: On your dashboard, create a new app.